ryan4orce/fullstackbootcamp/lab_deploy_windows_workloads/lab_deploy_windows_workloads.rst

 Takeaways
 +++++++++

-- In this lab you saw how simple it is to deploy a Linux VM and a Windows VM.
+- In this lab you saw how simple it is to deploy a Windows VM.